A Healthy Environment for People and Gorillas

 Our Ecosystem Health Program

-Our community health programs seek to create a healthy environment for both people and gorillas by working with local communities to develop new sources of income, health care, food and clean water, and providing education about disease prevention and the significance of endangered species.
+Our community health programs seek to create a healthy environment for both people and gorillas by working with local communities to develop access to health care and clean water, and providing education about disease prevention and the significance of endangered species.
 This also helps create community support that is essential to successful conservation efforts.
-Our Ecosystem Health Program began in 1998 and has grown to include intestinal parasite treatment, hygiene education, clean water access, essential protein access, via micro-enterprise, rehabilitation of rural health clinics, and education access for children.
+Our Ecosystem Health Program began in 1998 and has grown to include intestinal parasite treatment, hygiene education, clean water access, rehabilitation of rural health clinics, and education access for children.

-Over the past few years, more than 400,000 people in Rwanda and the Congo have been helped through our Ecosystem Health Program.
+Over the past several years, hundreds of thousands of people in Rwanda and the Congo have been helped through our Ecosystem Health Program.